-- Hire a professional.
-Make sure the contractor is licensed and registered with the state and has personal liability, worker's compensation and property damage insurance.
-Ask for copies to ensure documents are current. - Read the contract.
-Make sure that you have a detailed written agreement on the work that will be completed and the agreement allows you at least three business days to back out.
+- three business days to back out.
 Before signing, be sure you understand and agree to the terms and how payments will be made. - Don't pay in advance, and never pay in cash.
-You may be asked to make progress payments, but hold up to onethird of the contract amount until the work is completed to your satisfaction. - Keep a written record.
-Your records should detail the progress of the work, payments made, approved changes and other notes.
+You may be asked to make progress payments, but hold up to one-third of the contract amount until the work is completed to your satisfaction. - Keep a written record.
+Your records should detail the progress of the work, payments made, approved changes, and other notes.
 Your records could help resolve confusion along the way. - Know how to settle a dispute.
 With binding mandatory arbitration a third party decides the outcome of a dispute.
 While there is nothing wrong with voluntary arbitration, with binding mandatory arbitration you may lose your right to sue the contractor if there's a problem that can't be resolved.